EU Sales & Packaging Guideline: What do retailers have to consider when selling B2C within the EU?

 No general statements can be made about what exactly the EU Directives require of companies that circulate packaging in different countries.
 Each member state must transpose the content of the Directives into its own legislation – just as Germany has done with the Packaging Act.

 The EU Directives offer the individual states some room for maneuver, so that the concrete laws of the countries can look very different.
 Therefore, the obligations for companies that sell products to different EU countries and thus import packaging into the countries vary from country to country.
 From absolutely no ToDo's to detailed reporting, a company can be faced with a great deal of effort and research when trading throughout the EU.
 Another problem: The respective laws and guidelines of the countries are usually only available in the national language, so that especially small (online) retailers quickly reach their limits.

-Tip: In order to save this costly and time-consuming search for the correct obligations per country and the different licensing providers in the countries, we at Lizenzero are currently working on a consulting service for Europe-wide packaging licensing!
-With the help of our new, EU-related service you can quickly check whether and which obligations you have to comply with in other countries.
+Tip: In order to save this costly and time-consuming search for the correct obligations per country and the different licensing providers in the countries, we have developed a consulting service for Europe-wide packaging licensing!
+With the help of our new, EU-related service you can quickly check whether and which obligations you have to comply with in other countries: LIZENZERO.EU

 When is a retailer affected by the EU directives?